- Launched in 2007

 Please also refer to the ICMJE Recommendations for the Protection of Research Participants.

-Therapeutic Advances in Cardiovascular Disease endorses the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment.
-However, consistent with the AllTrials campaign, retrospectively registered trials will be considered if the justification for late registration is acceptable.
-The trial registry name and URL, and the registration number must be included at the end of the abstract.
+Therapeutic Advances in Cardiovascular Disease conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
+The trial registry name and URL, and registration number must be included at the end of the abstract.

 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.